zuazo/zookeeper_bridge-cookbook/README.md

 Description
 ===========

-Chef `zookeeper-bridge` cookbook, used to help integrating the Chef Run with ZooKeeper.
+Chef `zookeeper_bridge` cookbook, used to help integrating the Chef Run with ZooKeeper.

 This cookbook is mainly used by calling the Resources it provides.
 See their documentation below.
-The `zookeeper-bridge::default` recipe needs to be included before its use.
+The `zookeeper_bridge::default` recipe needs to be included before its use.

 Requirements
 ============